Disease threatens tens of thousands in Gazan shelters, UN and WHO say

 Israel's military announced a four-hour tactical pause in fighting in a refugee camp in Rafah in the south of the Gaza Strip on Saturday.

-Military activities there would be temporarily suspended for humanitarian reasons, an army spokesman announced in Arabic on the X platform.
-The pause is so that the population can obtain supplies, he wrote.
+Military activities there would be temporarily suspended for humanitarian reasons, an army spokesman announced in Arabic on X. The pause is so that the population can obtain supplies, he wrote.

 Israel's military had previously called on residents of the embattled city of Khan Younis in the south of the coastal area to seek safety in Rafah near the Egyptian border.